 It’s set on a hilltop overlooking Kyoto and surrounded by hills and a forest of cherry and maple trees.
 If you come during spring or fall season, expect to see a beautiful color palette!

 Despite the crowds, this is one of my favorite places in Kyoto.
-Kiyomizudera’s wooden main hall – built without a single nail! – is covered until March 2020 for the renovation of its roof.
+Kiyomizudera’s wooden main hall is built without a single nail!

 Kiyomizudera Temple is open everyday of the year, from 6:00 to 18:00 (until 18:30 on weekends and holidays from mid April through July and everyday in August and September).